ziggy73701/TV-show-status-for-Kometa/README.md

 ---

 ## ✨ Features
-- 🗓️ **Detects upcoming episodes, finales and seasons**: Searches Sonarr for TV show schedules.
+- 🗓️ **Detects upcoming episodes, finales, new shows and seasons**: Searches Sonarr for TV show schedules.
 - 🏁 **Aired Finale labelling**: Use a separate overlay for shows for which a Finale was added.
 -  ▼ **Filters out unmonitored**: Skips show if season/episode is unmonitored. (optional)
 -  🪄 **Customizable**: Change date format, collection name, overlay positioning, text, ..